DanNduati/Stima_parser/README.md

 - Python3

 ## <b>Parser Current State</b>
-This are randomly picked pattern match outputs from the parser.
+These are randomly picked pattern match outputs from the parser.
 ### Regions
 ```bash
 ***************************************************************************************************************************************************